 The Fee for Short Term Placements becomes payable upon receiving notification of the job offer.

-Any Client that wishes to engage a Candidate on a Trial Basis will be charged the Trial Basis Fee.
+Any Client that wishes to engage a Candidate on a Trial Basis will be charged the Trial Basis Fee which shall be deducted from the final invoice if the Candidate is then placed with the Client.

 The Client agrees to notify the Agency if any Candidate for a Short Term Placement remains permanently in the Client’s employment and in such an event the full Introduction Fee for a Permanent Placement shall become payable following the expiration of the Short Term Placement.
 Any Introduction Fees already paid for the Short Term Placement, up to a maximum of 4 weeks’ temp fees, will be deducted from the final Permanent Placement invoice.
-The Fees will only be charged if the transfer from temporary to permanent takes place 14 weeks from the start of the Engagement or 8 weeks from the end.
+The Fees will only be charged if the transfer from temporary to permanent takes place 14 weeks from the start of the Engagement or 8 weeks from the end (whichever is the later).
+The Client can, instead of paying the Introduction Fee, elect to extend the period of hire for the Extended Period by giving the Agency 7 days’ prior written notice.
+On expiration of the Extended Period the Client can engage the Candidate directly without liability for the payment of the Fees.

+If the Client fails to give 7 days’ prior written notice and directly engages the Candidate the Fees are automatically payable in accordance with Clause 6 and Schedule 1.

 The Agency’s entitlement to the Introduction Fee shall not be affected if the Agency provides details on a Candidate to a Client and the Client later receives details of the same Candidate from any third party, including another agency or the Candidate themselves.

 If a Candidate Introduced by the Agency rejects an offer of employment or the Client chooses not to Engage the Candidate, a full Introduction Fee will be payable if the Candidate is later Engaged by the Client at any time.

 If after Engaging the Candidate on a Permanent basis, the Client finds them to be unsuitable for the role in any way but still keeps the Candidate in their employment either on a Permanent or Short Term basis, the original Introduction Fee remains payable and no Service Guarantee will be available.